-Brownie Batter Chocolate Hummus is surprisingly delicious and no one will guess it is made with beans!
+Chocolate Hummus is surprisingly delicious and no one will guess it is made with beans!
 It's a favorite in our house along with this Black Bean Hummus.

 Chocolate and chickpeas!
-Before you immediately call me crazy, please give it a chance because it is a shockingly good and healthy dessert option.
-Kids go crazy for it and if you are a Weight Watcher, it's 0 SmartPoints on the new Freestyle plan if you make it with stevia or a low calorie sweetener.
+Before you immediately call me crazy, please give it a chance because it is a shockingly good and healthy dessert and snack option.
+Kids go crazy for it and it's actually good for you.

 While I would love to take credit for this genius idea, the first time I saw it was on Shark Tank and since then I have seen all kinds of dessert hummus recipes popping up.
 Like most, I was skeptical, but finally caved and tried it after a friend told me her kids were obsessed with it and she felt like she was winning in the Mom department.
 I mean getting your kids to eat loads of fruit and chocolate flavored chickpeas is a pretty successful afternoon snack.